veganjay/ctf_writeups/Hackvent_2018/README.md

     local14 = local13 ^ 90;

-I re-write the code in this function for readability:
+I re-wrote the code in this function for readability:

     while (counter < strlen(user_input)) {